 - Cut the American cheese diagonally and line the slices over the fish sticks

-- Place the subs on a baking sheet and let the cheese melt using the residual heat from baking the fish sticks.
+- Place the subs on a baking sheet and return to the warm oven to let the cheese melt using the residual heat from baking the fish sticks.